Telstra Corporation Limited – Annual report – 30 June 2020

 We apply the five-step approach to our customer arrangements to identify the contract for accounting purposes, i.e. the accounting contract and to determine the amount and timing of revenue to be recognised.

 The five steps are applied at inception of the accounting contract in order to provide an overview of the contract as a whole.
 This in turn allows us to determine the accounting for relevant costs to obtain and/or fulfil a contract.
 The five steps are described below.
 For the accounting policy for deferred costs to obtain and/or fulfil a contract refer to note 3.9.1.

 (i) Step 1: Identify the contract with customer

 In order to identify an accounting contract, the contract must be legally enforceable.
 Any components of the contract which are accounted for under other accounting standards are then identified and separated out as they cannot be considered for revenue recognition.

 The accounting contract may not align with the legal contract and in some cases multiple legal contracts may need to be combined to form one accounting contract.
 In other instances, a legal contract may only provide a framework agreement (i.e. an offer) and an accounting contract only exists when the customer commits to purchase goods or services.
-This is because an accounting contract must have commercial substance.
-Each party’s rights regarding the goods or services and specified payment terms must also exist.
-In addition, it has to be probable that the customer is able and intends to pay Telstra.
-The contract term impacts the identification of performance obligations and the transaction price.

 (ii) Step 2: Identify the performance obligations in the contract